aitalshashank2/EndGem/README.md

 The website has been hosted using Amazon Web Services on Amazon Linux 2 AMI (HVM) - [ami-00068cd7555f543d5] with Instance type t2.micro

+In order to see the table structure, please select raw mode.

 The source files for the same are available in this repository In order to run the website using the source code, please follow the given instructions: